HardMachinesCorporation/OnyxStore/README.md

 ## 📧 Contact

-Built with 💜 by Your Name.
+Built with 💜 by Jordach MAKAYA.
 For questions or feedback, reach out at [thejordach@gmail.com](mailto:thejordach@gmail.com).